-PMQs: Boris Johnson must resign over lawbreaking at No 10 - Starmer
+Boris Johnson must resign over lawbreaking at No 10 - Starmer

 Mr Johnson replied: "Hang on a minute, we do at least expect some consistency from this human weathervane - it was only a week or so ago he was saying that I shouldn't resign.
 What is his position?"

+Earlier this month, Sir Keir gave to Sky News in which he said he still thought the PM had "lost the moral authority to lead" but his "total focus" at the moment was on the war in Ukraine.
+Labour said Sir Keir had never withdrawn his call for the PM to resign over Partygate, and had not changed his position.

-Sir Keir said the PM was either "trashing the ministerial code or he's claiming he was repeatedly lied to by his own advisers, that he didn't know what was going on in his own house and his own office".
+At Prime Minister's Questions, Sir Keir said the PM was either "trashing the ministerial code or he's claiming he was repeatedly lied to by his own advisers, that he didn't know what was going on in his own house and his own office".

 He added: "Come off it.
 He really does think it's one rule for him and another rule for everyone else, that he can pass off criminality in his office and ask others to follow the law."

-In reply, Mr Johnson launched an attack on Sir Keir, claiming the Labour leader would "like to take us back into the EU and take us back into lockdown if he possibly could".
+The two party leaders also clashed over Chancellor Rishi Sunak's mini-Budget, which Sir Keir called "utterly cynical" by increasing the overall tax burden now but offering a "small" tax cut before the next election.

+Mr Johnson insisted Mr Sunak's changes to National Insurance thresholds and a cut to fuel duty added up to a tax cut for most workers.

-The Liberal Democrats and the SNP are also calling for the PM to quit over the parties held in the pandemic.
+The Liberal Democrats and the SNP are also calling for the PM to quit over Downing Street parties held in the pandemic.

+The SNP's leader at Westminster Ian Blackford seized on a dinner for Conservative MPs at a London hotel on Tuesday night, at which the prime minister gave a rallying speech.

+"We all know that the Tories partied during lockdown and now they're partying through the cost of living emergency," he said.

 The Metropolitan Police have been investigating 12 events, including at least three attended by Mr Johnson.